nishantnayar/prefect-trading/docs/development.md

 ### Start-of-Day Flow

 The start-of-day flow (`start_of_day_flow`) is the primary workflow that runs every morning at 6:00 AM EST (pre-market) to prepare the trading system for the day.
-This comprehensive flow includes:
+This streamlined flow focuses on core ML pipeline components:

 #### Flow Components

 1. **Historical Data Loading**
-   - Loads hourly historical data (last 30 days)
+   - Loads 1-minute historical data (last 7 days) - optimized for speed
-   - Loads 1-minute historical data (last 7 days)
+   - Hourly historical data loading commented out to reduce API usage and execution time
    - Ensures all symbols have sufficient data for analysis

 2. **Data Preprocessing**